Movie Review – All That Remains

 Takashi returned from China and began instructions to be received into the Catholic Church.
 He was baptized and then married Midori, and they continued to nurture their spiritual lives.
 After the birth of their son he was sent on another army tour in China, which only deepened his view that it was an unjust war and that Japanese propaganda were lies in the service of corrupt leaders; still, he became a decorated hero for having volunteered to slip through Chinese lines to get help for his surrounded unit.
 After returning to Nagasaki he resumed his radiology research and hospital service, and he and Midori saw the birth of a daughter.

 The rest of the movie convers his June 1945 diagnosis of terminal leukemia from occupational radiation exposure at which he was given 2-3 years to live, the nuclear attack of August 1945 in which he was seriously injured and Midori was killed, his turn to art and Christian writing after he became an invalid, and his death in 1951.

-It its entirety the film is very moving and beautiful, excepting of course the hideous scenes of the nuclear attack and its aftermath.
+It its entirety the film is very moving and beautiful, excepting of course the hideous scenes of the war in China and the nuclear attack and its aftermath.
 The directors have made a great effort to depict Japanese culture, but there are a few inaccuracies.
 The most noticeable is Midori’s tears in front of her husband during family tragedies, the absence of which would have confused a Western audience.
 Some negative depictions of Japanese culture of that time are not shown, in particular the order given Dr. Nagai in China to kill his patients to prevent them from becoming prisoners of war; the order was rescinded after he spent the entire night on his knees in prayer.